 **********In the evaluation part, a quantity way would be more convincing to emphasize the agreement between ABI and EPIC.

-Not sure what is the best way to address this one.
+Fig. 1 Shows the histogram functions of the ABI RGB component on the left vs the EPIC RGB histogram on the right.
+The x-axis shows the pixel value ranging from 0 to 255 and the Y-axis shows the counts.

 We have investigated the issue suggested above by reviewer.
-We found that with RGB images, quantitative comparisons between multiple instruments such as ABI and EPIC did not provide us with much added information.
-The differences between the instrument designs in spectral, spatial and temporal resolution in addition to the different orbits geostationary (at 22,000 miles) vs Lagrangian Point 1 (L1) (at about 1,00,000 miles) away, in addition to differences in scan times and completely different algorithms makes the quantitative comparisons unreliable for deducing valuable correlations.
-However if done right, the seminaries are visially unmistakable.
+We found that with RGB images, quantitative comparisons between multiple instruments such as ABI and EPIC did not provide us with much added information, since neither one of these may be deemed the true image.
+The differences between the instrument designs in spectral, spatial and temporal resolution in addition to the different orbits geostationary (at 22,000 miles) vs Lagrangian Point 1 (L1) (at about 1,000,000 miles) away, in addition to differences in scan times and completely different algorithms makes the quantitative comparisons unreliable for deducing valuable correlations.
+However if done right, the similarities are visually unmistakable.
+The main goal was to make a visually attractive image, not to accurately replicate the spectral radiometric information from a green band, though in order to get the image, one must attempt to replicate the green so we understand why the reviewer is interested.

 Reviewer #2 (Comments to Author): Review for: Earth & Space Science (AGU, publisher) Paper #: 2018EA000379-T Title: Generate GOES-16 True Color Imagery without a Green Band Authors: Momodou Bah, Schmit Timothy, and Mat Gunshor General Assessment: The authors demonstrate how convincing "true" and "enhanced" RGB imagery can be produced when only B, G, and a NIR channel are available for GOES-16.
 This paper reads very much like an ATBD for these new representations of the GOES-16 L1B radiances.
 I can see why such "L2" products fill an acute need in the environment monitoring community, the members of which are key stakeholders for NOAA.
 We are talking here about the near-real time availability of imagery the is easy to interpret by an untrained image analyst looking for transient or evolving phenomena of particular interest.
 Section 4.4 provides a few examples.
 After surveying several methods from the Earth imaging literature, the adopted method is described algorithmically, and examples are compared with similar products from EPIC/DSCOVR.